tgeral68/EuuzAIiFDB/readme.md

 - tqdm
 - matplotlib

-You can use conda or pip to install all the dependencies
+You can use conda or pip to install all the dependencies.

 ## Start an Experiment
-A complete examples is given in the script/example.sh script file.
-For the first experiment the script will prompt the path to save data and the log_path to store log of experiments.
+A complete example is given in the script/example.sh script file.
+For the first experiment, the script will prompt the path to save data and the log_path to store the experiment logs.
 ## Datasets

 |       Dataset         |Location                        |